 Child Support and Alimony Issues for Professional Athletes

 Because of their status, professional athletes are often subjected to extraordinary child support and alimony demands.
 In California, subject to some somewhat uncommon exceptions (although not as uncommon when dealing with professional athletes) the child support calculation is not limited by income, thus a professional athlete earning $200,000 per month gross, could be subject to upwards of $15,000 or more in monthly child support payments.
-While the amount calculated under the formula is presumed to be correct, the court may adjust child support obligations for high income individuals where the monthly payment far exceeds the needs of the children.
+While the amount calculated under the formula is presumed to be correct, the court may adjust child support obligations for high-income individuals where the monthly payment far exceeds the needs of the children.

 Likewise, alimony demands made upon professional athletes may be extraordinarily high.
 However, it’s important to note that most professional athlete divorces, where the athlete is still competing, are the result of a relatively short-term marriage.
 This is because the career of a professional athlete is likewise typically very short.
 As such, high alimony demands for a long duration may be defended against because the professional athlete cannot continue to produce the same level of income indefinitely.
-It is often the case that professional athletes earn a disproportionate amount of their lifetime income very early in their career.
+It is often the case that professional athletes earn a disproportionate amount of their lifetime income very early in their careers.
 Additionally, if the spouse is very young, it can be argued that he or she has amply opportunity to get the training and education needed to become economically independent.

 Additional Considerations Affecting Pro Athlete Divorces

-Whether its financial issues, parental issues, or more personal ones, including privacy and media relations, professional athletes need to have a qualified divorce attorney who understands their needs.
+Whether it's financial issues, parental issues, or more personal ones, including privacy and media relations, professional athletes need to have a qualified divorce attorney who understands their needs.